MichaelPoma/ds301-final-project/README.md

 - The project focused on the time period during Musk’s acquisition of Twitter from July 2022 to November 2022.
 - Using Natural Language Processing, we apply the necessary unsupervised machine learning and deep learning techniques on the unlabelled Twitter data.
 - With such labeled Tweets, we are able to successfully classify Musk's Tweets for either positive or negative sentiment.
-- Going forward, we hop to continue to explore the impact Musk has in other fields like the stock market, regulatory policy, innovation, etc.
+- Going forward, we hope to continue to explore the impact Musk has in other fields like the stock market, regulatory policy, innovation, etc.

 ## Code and Resources Used